Updated June 9, 2023

-- To sort dates, dates column should be formatted as a date.
+- To sort dates, the dates column should be formatted as a date.

-This has been a guide to Sort by Date in Excel.
-Here we discuss how to sort by dates in Excel along with practical examples and downloadable excel template.
-You can also go through our other suggested articles –
+This is a guide to Excel Sort by Date.
+Here we discuss how to sort by dates in Excel along with practical examples and a downloadable excel template.
+You can also go through our other suggested articles to learn more –